-Book publicity is the least expensive and perhaps most productive of the promotional strategies used to generate exposure for books.
-And a press release is the tool most commonly used to stimulate publicity.
+Book publicity is one of the least expensive and perhaps most productive of the promotional strategies used to generate exposure for books.
+And a press release is a commonly used tool to stimulate publicity.
 However, too many publishers' press releases go unheeded because of one major mistake—they write their press releases about their books.

 Unfortunately, non-retail buyers, such as companies, associations, and the media, are not interested in purchasing your books.
 They are concerned with solving a problem.
 It's not about the book as a product, but the story tie-in, the expertise of the author, or the solution the book presents.
 Retail book buyers (such as bookstores and libraries) and non-retail buyers alike are bombarded with correspondence every day.
 They will not take notice of something they think holds no relevance to their brand, their problem, or their customers, employees, or members.
 So, your first objective is to get their attention with a provocative headline that quickly points out why your content can solve their problems.